 – Pre-assembled 3D printer

-– Auto-leveling sensor BL Touch on SV03, no sensor on X1
+– BL Touch auto-leveling sensor on the SV03, no sensor on the X1

 – Belt tensioners for X and Y axis

-– Color touch screen on the X1 (Ender3 type screen on the SV03)
+– Colour touch screen on the X1 (Ender3 type screen on the SV03)

 – Quieter ventilation

-Concerning the printing quality, on the left the X1, on the right the SV03, with a profile under Prusa Slicer, in 0.2mm, the printing quality between these 2 machines is similar, we have a slightly brighter effect with this filament on the SV03.
+Concerning the print quality, on the left the X1, on the right the SV03, with a profile under Prusa Slicer, in 0,2mm, the print quality between these 2 machines is similar, we have an effect a little more brilliant with this filament on the SV03

-I think that globally these 2 machines are the same, you will have good printing results with these 2 3D printers, we are on the same price range too.
+I think that overall these 2 machines are equal, you will have good printing results with these 2 3D printers, we are on the same price range too.

-On the X1 adding a BL Touch can be complex because of the cable layers, and for me having the ultrabase tray glued on the X1 is not a good point, this type of tray is a consumable to replace in time, if you have a hard to peel off impression you will not be able to remove the tray to pass it under the cold.
+On the X1 adding a BL Touch can be complex because of the wiring harnesses, and for me having the ultrabase tray glued on the X1 is not a good point, this type of tray is a consumable to be replaced in time, if you have a print that is difficult to peel off you won’t be able to remove the tray to put it under the cold.

-The Sovol SV03 is for me a good machine, easy to handle and perfectly adapted for a beginner, no tinkering to be expected, the printer is ready to use.
-It’s a big baby, you’ll have to plan some space, but with a 350x350mm surface you’ll have fun!
+The Sovol SV03 is for me a good machine, easy to handle and perfectly adapted for a beginner, no fiddling required, the printer is ready to use.
+It’s a big baby, you’ll have to allow for space, but with a surface of 350x350mm you’ll be able to have fun!

-If I had to make improvements on this machine, I might install reinforcements for the Z axis, like what you find on the CR10v2.
+If I were to make any improvements to this machine, I might install some Z-axis reinforcements, like those found on the CR10v2.

-I really liked this machine, even if I’m running out of space it’s a machine that I’m going to keep, it will take the place of the Ender 5 plus 🙂
+I really enjoyed this machine, even if I’m running out of space it’s a machine I will keep, it will take the place of the Ender 5 plus 🙂

-To buy this machine, I strongly advise you to visit the official Sovol website, in order to get the best after-sales service possible.
-This machine should also be available via Amazon soon.
+To buy this machine, I strongly advise you to visit the official Sovol website, in order to get the best possible after sales service.
+This machine should also be available via Amazon soon